 Rotator Cuff Tear

 Common symptoms of a rotator cuff tear include pain and an inability to raise the arm above the head.
 A rotator cuff tear can be painful. cause difficulty sleeping, and lead to chronic shoulder problems.
-Below is a diagram of the rotator cuff muscles with inflamed/torn tendons.
+Above is a diagram of the rotator cuff muscles with inflamed/torn tendons.
 Our therapists are experienced in providing rotator cuff treatments, consult with us for more details.

 Repetitive Shoulder Strain Injury

 Repetitive strain injury, is a term that describes the pain in the nerves, muscles, and tendons and is caused by repetitive movements and overuse of the shoulder.
 This can eventually lead to a rotator cuff tear if left untreated.